adoptium/infrastructure/FAQ.md

 `test/jdk/java/lang/invoke/lambda/LambdaFileEncodingSerialization.java`

-If you then need to run manually on the machine itself (outside jenkins) then the process is typically like this:
+If you then need to run manually on the machine itself (outside jenkins) then the process is typically like this.
+If you're testing a build which isn't the latest (such as a previous GA/the last release) it is recommended that you check out the appropriate branch for the last release from the aqa-tests repository in the first line here to avoid the test material not matching the JDK under test which can lead to false failures.

 ```sh
 git clone https://github.com/adoptium/aqa-tests && cd aqa-tests